jcaraballo/vagrant-ubuntu-18.04-ovpn/README.md

 vagrant-ubuntu-18.04-ovpn
 =========================

-Vagrant/VirtualBox configuration to build an Ubuntu Desktop Bionic 18.04 LTS with open vpn
+Vagrant/VirtualBox configuration to build an Ubuntu Desktop Bionic 18.04 LTS with OpenVPN

 It's based on the box [jcaraballo/ubuntu-desktop-bionic](https://app.vagrantup.com/jcaraballo/boxes/ubuntu-desktop-bionic), created as described in [its GitHub project](https://github.com/jcaraballo/vagrant-box-ubuntu-desktop-bionic)